Skip to content

 Basic Authentication

-For the simplest authentication setup that uses a combination of an AMI user's username and password, see the instructions below.
+For the simplest authentication setup that uses a combination of a 3forge user's username and password, see the instructions below.

 When accessing an endpoint that requires authorization via browser links, i.e: navigating to http://localhost:33332/3forge_rest/version, you will be prompted to login.

-Enter your AMI username and password details in the pop-up.
+Enter your 3forge username and password details in the pop-up.

 To send a curl request via a terminal, supply the username and password token using the Basic Authentication flag: